dekuNukem/duckyPad-Pro/doc/beta_test.md

 ## How'd It Go?

-Do your worst, try break it!
+Hopefully everything still works!

-If you do break it though, let me know 😅!
+If you run into any bugs, do let me know 😅!

 * [Discord](https://discord.gg/4sJCBx5)
 * Email: `dekuNukem` `gmail.com`